theme-next/hexo-theme-next/docs/LEANCLOUD-COUNTER-SECURITY.md

+# DEPRECATED!!

+This plugin is deprecated.
+Use [hexo-leancloud-counter](https://theme-next.github.io/hexo-leancloud-counter/) instead.

+---

 Before you make the config, please upgrade your NexT version to v6.0.6 or greater.

 Please note the difference between **site config file** and **theme config file**